 The network overlay

-Building a complete network overlay is common to all software-defined technologies when increasing agility.
+When increasing agility, building a complete network overlay is common to all software-defined technologies.
 An overlay is a solution that is abstracted from the underlying physical infrastructure.
 This means separating and disaggregating the customer applications or services from the network infrastructure.
 Think of it as a sandbox or private network for each application that is on an existing network.

 The VXLAN overlay